esc0rtd3w/tiny-framework/README.md

 In this Dir you can define the default structure of the page header,footer,content .The default page is layout.php with css/js links.

+# Support ME
+This software is developed during my free time and I will be glad if somebody will support me.
+For another projects and articles visite my blog [https://nodeme.blogspot.com/](https://nodeme.blogspot.com/)